 Ride the High Country (1962)

-It's the story about a former lawman, Steve Judd (Joel McCrea), who agrees to transport a shipment of gold from a mining camp up there in the mountains to a bank in the lowlands.
-It's a dangerous job (six guards were killed by bandits on previous shipments) so he could use some help.
+It's the story about a former lawman, Steve Judd (Joel McCrea), who has accepted to transport a shipment of gold from a mining camp up there in the mountains to a bank in the lowlands.
+It's a dangerous job (six guards were killed on previous shipments) so he could use some help.
 His old friend Gil Westrum, another ex-lawman, now running a traveling sideshow, agrees to join him for a $ 10 pay and so does Gil's younger friend Heck.
 What Steve doesn't know, is that Gil and Heck have planned to rob the gold themselves somewhere along the trail.
 The trio is also joined by a young woman running away from her father, a religious maniac who thinks all men are beasts.
 She is to be married to one of the miners, a man she has met only a couple of times, the good-looking Billy Hammond.
 But Billy isn't the only Hammond in the mining town, and not all Hammonds are good-looking ...

 Although he didn't write it himself (*1), the script is full of themes that would dominate Peckinpah's future westerns, like repressed sexuality, friendship under pressure and above all the notion that the West is no longer like it used to be.
 In the opening scene, Steve is nearly overrun by a car, probably the first he's ever seen (a scene that will be reflected in the final moments of The Ballad of Cable Hogue, when Cable tries to stop a car as if it were a horse - and is overrun).
 Steve and Gil are struggling with the idea that they're about to become obsolete.
 Today they can still do small jobs to make a living, tomorrow they will no longer be wanted.
 The relationship McCrea-Scott is comparable to the Holden-Ryan relationship in The Wild Bunch: McCrea & Holden are the stubborn, straightforward types who stick to their own moral code (("if you side with a man, you stay with him, otherwise you're some kind of animal"), Scott and Ryan are the more shady, more complex types, who change sides and betray a friendship (albeit for slightly different reasons: Ryan doesn't want to go back to Yuma, Scott is preparing for old age!).
 The advantage of Ride the High County is that the two characters are in each others' presence most of the time, in The Wild Bunch they're separated, they talk about each other, but aren't really confronted with each other.